akamai/terraform-provider-akamai/docs/resources/property.md

 # akamai_property

 The `akamai_property` resource represents an Akamai property configuration.
-This resources lets you to create, update, and activate properties on the Akamai platform.
+This resource lets you to create, update, and activate properties on the Akamai platform.

 Akamai’s edge network caches your web assets near to servers that request them.
 A property provides the main way to control how edge servers respond to various kinds of requests for those assets.
 Properties apply rules to a set of hostnames, and you can only apply one property at a time to any given hostname.
 Each property is assigned to a product, which determines which behaviors you can use.
 Each property’s default rule needs a valid content provider code (CP code) assigned to bill and report for the service.